GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 ## Usage Instructions

-### Step 1: Data Preparation
+### Step 1: Data Extraction and Preparation:
+The distance matrices were generated using QNEAT3 algorithm to get the road distance between nodes, and the matrices were then stored in csv format.

-Prepare your working directory with the necessary CSV files:
+Prepare your working directory with the necessary CSV files, in this case we have used the

 ## For Hill Climbing:
 - `building_coordinates.csv`: Coordinates of existing structures.